futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 To try to take out our results as much overhead from OpenStack as possible.
 We take out the first operation from the tests when calculating the QPS because that one will be impacted the most by the Keystone slowdown.
 For example, when creating ten ports, we observed that the first Port usually takes 5 to 10 times more time than other ports.

 **How we calculated our QPS in the tests:**
-> QPS = number of current / time per task
+> QPS = number of concurrent / time per task

 **Our pod setup for our Alcor services in K8s during tests:**

 Unless specified, we are running with six pods each for Alcor DBs in the K8s environment for each API test.
-As for the Alcor services in the K8s, we start with five pods each, run six tests on that config, increase the number of Alcor services pods by 5, then rerun the tests. **Each column is a run configuration**.
+As for the Alcor services in the K8s, we start with five pods each, run six tests on that config, increase the number of Alcor services pods by 5, then rerun the tests. **Each column is a Alcor pod configuration for a test run**.

 |                          | 5 pods| 10 pods| 15 pods| 20 pods| 25 pods|
 | ------------------------ | ----- | ------ | ------ | ------ | ------ |